vhosztafi/rs-cli/README.md

 Integration tests are opt-in.
 Set `RUN_LIVE_INTEGRATION=1` along with `TFL_APP_ID` and `TFL_APP_KEY` to run live API tests.

+## Continuous Integration

+The project includes a GitHub Actions CI pipeline (`.github/workflows/ci.yml`) that:

+- Builds the solution on push and pull requests
+- Runs all tests with code coverage collection
+- Uploads coverage reports and test results as artifacts

+The pipeline runs on:
+- Ubuntu latest
+- .NET 8.0

+Coverage and test result artifacts are retained for 30 days and can be downloaded from the GitHub Actions run page.

 ## Configuration

 ### API Keys